x64x2/8emu/README.md

- CHIP-8 was created by a chad called Joe Weisbecker for the COSMAC VIP microcomputer.
+ CHIP-8 was created by a chad named Joe Weisbecker for the COSMAC VIP microcomputer.
 It was intended as a much simpler way to make small programs and games for the computer back when computers were suckless.

-Instead of using machine language for the VIP’s CDP1802 processor, you could type in hexadecimal instructions that resembled machine code, but which were more high-level, and interpreted on the fly by a small program (the CHIP-8 emulator/interpreter).
+Instead of using machine language for the VIP’s CDP1802 processor, you could type in hexadecimal instructions that resembled machine code, but which was more high-level.

 # Installation
 - Just compile and run